Facilities and Resources

 - If your research will require the space or expertise of another researcher, be sure to have their support in writing to include in your proposal documentation.
 Sponsors may have specific requirements for documenting expertise and commitment.

-- In some cases facility access will require protocol review and approval by a regulatory department or entity.
+- In some cases, facility access will require protocol review and approval by a regulatory department or entity.

-Documenting space available to conduct your research will include descriptions of the area available for the research.
+Documenting space available to conduct your research will include descriptions of the area available for the proposed activities.
 This may include laboratory space, clinical space, capacity and access to animal facilities, computer equipment for data collection and analysis, as well as office resources available to the team and administration.
 If you are applying for externally funded research it will be critical to review sponsor requirements related to space commitments.
-Additionally, use of space not under the direction of the research team may require letters of assurance or commitment.
+Additionally, the use of space not under the direction of the research team may require letters of assurance or commitment.

-Identifying equipment needed to complete the aims of the project is another important step in the Plan/Propose stage, and another area where it will be important to review sponsor requirements.
+Identifying equipment needed to complete the aims of the project is another important step in the Plan/Propose stage and another area where it will be important to review sponsor requirements.
 Equipment as well as space not under the direction of the proposed research team may require assurances.
 Or, if equipment will be purchased, this is the time to plan for this expense by building it into the proposed budget.